2018ik/2018ik.github.io/_wiki/walking.markdown

 ---
 layout: pagev2
-title: Walking
+title: Walking By the Spirit
-permalink: /walking/
+permalink: /walking_by_the_spirit/
 ---
 - [Background](#background)
 - [Significance](#significance)

 ## Background

-**Walking** in Christ is to live, act, behave and have one's being in Christ.

-Walking by the spirit, as opposed to living by the spirit, has the sense of carrying things out.
-One should learn to walk by the spirit in small matters first, say, how one talks or dresses.
+**Walking by the Spirit**, as opposed to living by the Spirit, has the sense of carrying things out.
+One should learn to walk by the Spirit in small matters first, say, how one talks or dresses.
 Then, the large matters will be settled organically.

 ## Significance